 Calgary-based Westleaf is combining with We Grow BC Ltd., a craft cannabis producer based in Creston, British Columbia.
-Westleaf says it will be able to leverage the well-known Qwest brand at its award-winning Prairie Records retail stores, newly operational licensed extraction lab, and soon-to-be-licensed cultivation facility.
+Westleaf says it will be able to leverage the well-known Qwest brand at its award-winning Prairie Records retail stores, newly operational licensed extraction lab, and newly-built cultivation facility.

 “Strategically, we are taking and merging together the number one super premium luxury brand within cannabis and marrying it with the high quality infrastructure assets that we’ve built at Westleaf to be able to accelerate the development of the Qwest brand and effectively address the existing demand that exists for the Qwest product,” said Westleaf CEO Scott Hurd in a phone interview.